 A Historical Romance Favorite

-To this day, I still mourn the passing of a romance great, Johanna Lindsey.
+I still mourn the passing of a romance-genre great, Johanna Lindsey.
 Lindsey holds a special place in my heart, more so than any other historical romance author.

-It’s no wonder that her publishers labeled her with the motto “Everyone Loves a Lindsey.”
-She reached the #1 position on the New York Times Best Seller list with Defy Not the Heart and Angel.
+It’s no wonder Avon labeled her books with the motto “Everyone Loves a Lindsey.”
+Johanna Lindsey reached the #1 position on the New York Times Best Seller list with books such as Defy Not the Heart and Angel.

 Life, Love, Family, & Career

 Lindsey was born Johanna Helen Howard on March 10, 1952, in Frankfurt, Germany, to Edwin Dennis Howard, a soldier in the U.S. Army, and his wife, Wanda Lindsey (nee Castle).
 After her father died in 1964, Lindsey and her mother settled in Hawaii, as her father had always dreamed of doing.